consbio/mbgl-renderer/README.md

     -z, --zoom <n>                        Zoom level
     -r, --ratio <n>                       Pixel ratio
     -b, --bounds <west,south,east,north>  Bounds (NO SPACES)
+    --padding <padding>                   Number of pixels to add to the inside of each edge of the image.
+Can only be used with bounds option.
     --bearing <degrees>                   Bearing in degrees (0-360)
     --pitch <degrees>                     Pitch in degrees (0-60)
     -t, --tiles <mbtiles_path>            Directory containing local mbtiles files to render